-The Social Security system's Family branch is organized into a network of 101 Department-level funds and one national fund.
+The Social Security system's Family branch is organised into a network of 101 Department-level funds and one national fund.

-The Family Benefit Funds (Caisses d'allocations familiales/ CAF) pay family benefits:
+The French Family Allowance Fund (Caisses d'allocations familiales/CAF) pays family benefits:

 Family benefits are awarded to persons acting as the real and ongoing custodian (food, housing, clothes) for legitimate, illegitimate, adopted, or foster children up to the age of: